-One Of The South Carolina's Most Remote Parks, Devil’s Fork State Park Features Waterfalls That Are Only Accessible By Boat
+One Of South Carolina's Most Remote Parks, Devils Fork State Park Features Waterfalls That Are Only Accessible By Boat

-When most people think of South Carolina they picture sandy beaches and palmettos.
-Yet, in the heart of South Carolina lies a gorgeous state park full of mountain views, crystal clear lake waters, and majestic waterfalls.
-The remote Devil’s Fork State Park has hidden treasures that visitors can only access by boat.
-Once you visit Devil’s Fork, you’ll forget all about about the coastal towns and ocean views.
+When most people think of South Carolina, they picture sandy beaches and palmettos.
+Yet, in the heart of South Carolina lies a gorgeous state park that’s full of mountain views, crystal clear lake waters, and majestic waterfalls.
+The remote Devils Fork State Park has hidden treasures, including waterfalls near me, that visitors can only access by boat.
+And once you experience Devils Fork State Park waterfalls, you’ll forget all about the coastal towns and ocean views.

-Have you been to Devil’s Fork State Park?
-Did you stay at the remote campground that you can only access by boat?
-Did you visit the remote waterfalls?
-Tell us all about it in the comments below.
+Have you ever been to see the Devils Fork State Park waterfalls?
+If so, did you stay at the remote campground that you can only access by boat?
+Which of the remote waterfalls was your favorite?
+Tell us all about your experience in the comments below.

 Are you looking for even more remote experiences in South Carolina?
 If you are, take this boardwalk hike in The Palmetto State that leads to some exceptional views.
 And for another South Carolina waterfall adventure, watch this quick video:

 What are three of the best waterfall hikes in South Carolina?